mahdi-shafiei/STAT-4830/README.md

 3. Autodiff Puzzles: https://github.com/srush/Autodiff-Puzzles/

-# Brief Historical Perspective on Optimization
+# Brief historical perspective on optimization

 It's useful to appreciate how optimization evolved as an algorithmic discipline over the last center: